 - I hung this shelving unit last week.

 Can Hanged and Hung Be Used Interchangeably?

-Some will say that these two words, hanged vs. hung, can be used interchangeably, even in the sense of “put to death by hanging,” and this is in fact corroborated by authoritative usage guides such as Fowlers and others, stating that it isn’t erroneous to use hung in the case of executions, just less customary in standard English.
+Some will say that these two words, hanged vs. hung, can be used interchangeably, even in the sense of “put to death by hanging,” and this is corroborated by some usage guides such as Fowler’s, stating that it isn’t necessarily erroneous to use hung in the case of executions, just less customary in Standard English.

 However, I highly advise against using these words interchangeably.
 The vast majority of writing professionals object to the use of hung in execution contexts.
 The 2008 American Heritage Dictionary Usage Panel Survey showed 71 percent of experts objected to hung used in this sense.
 The Panel’s opposition has remained strong since the survey began in the 1960s.

-The Chicago Manual of Style and the AP Stylebook both advise making the distinction between the tenses, so it is probably in your best interest as a writer to do the same.
+The Chicago Manual of Style and The AP Stylebook both prescribe the traditional distinction, so it is probably in your best interest as a writer to do the same.

 History of Hanged and Hung